gerdreiss/com.jscriptive.moneyfx/README.md

 Uses MongoDB as data store.

-Imports transactions using transaction files downloaded from the bank.
+Imports transactions from files downloaded from the respective bank's online services.
 At the moment, only Barclays Spain file formats are supported.